WoTTsecurity/wott-io/documentation/getting-started.md

   - /blog/categories/getting-started
 ---

-Welcome to WoTT - the first step to securing your IoT and edge devices.

-## A brief overview of WoTT's services

 WoTT's primary goal is to simplify and manage end-to-end security for developers.

 We provide this in a number of ways: